 2. Cover Startup Costs

 Another excellent reason for franchise owners to use an SBA loan is that it can cover starting costs.
 Anyone familiar with franchises knows that starting one isn't always a walk in the park just because there's a well-known franchise brand to back you up.
 Buying and running a franchise is like starting any other business, meaning many upfront costs exist.
 Startup franchise costs can include the following:

 - Employee hiring and training

 - Marketing materials

-If you’ve always wanted to own a franchise but don’t know where you’d get the funding, SBA financing can help.
+If you've always wanted to own a franchise but don't know where to get the funding, SBA financing can help.
 Any franchise business owner that needs help getting started can turn to SBA loans.

 3. Use for Almost Any Expense